1941 Auckland Rugby League season: George Gardiner

 On May 17 George Gardiner was killed in action in Tobruk.
 Gardiner had played rugby league for New Zealand on 21 occasions and represented Marist Old Boys in 1924, and Ponsonby United from 1925 to 1932.
 He also played 4 matches for Auckland in 1924–25, and one for Auckland Province in 1925.
 After his rugby league career finished he moved to Australia and enlisted in the army there aged over 40 using a fake age as he was 'too old' to enlist, after having earlier fought in World War 1 also using a fake age as he had been too young at that time.
 He was part of the Australian 2/23rd Battalion and left for the Middle East in November 1940.
 In early 1941 a German advance in Libya pushed British and Commonwealth forces back towards the Egyptian border.
 In “the early hours of 17 May the 2/23rd Battalion participated in an unsuccessful attempt to recapture the lost ground”.
 They made some gains but most of the Australian attacking forces were forced back and they suffered heavy casualties.
 After the operation there were 95 Australians reported missing including Gardiner amongst six other officers.
 There were conflicting reports of what had happened to him including him being taken to a hospital in Egypt, or that he had been captured.
 It was later determined after an inquiry that he had been shot “through the abdomen and died of his wounds the day after the battle”.
 His death occurred in fighting at Cyrenaica near Tobruk with the cause of death recorded as peritonitis.
 George Gardiner was buried in the Knightsbridge War Cemetery in Acroma, 30 km west of Tobruk in Libya.

 On May 13, 1942, the Bay of Plenty Times published an obituary for George Gardiner.
 On 10 April 2016 the Australian War Memorial held a ceremony to commemorate Lieutenant George Gardiner's life and service.
 Gardiner was survived by his wife Mary Gardiner and a son, Parata Ngatai Gardiner.

 Walter Gamble Mulholland

-On August 2, Walter Gamble Mulholland passed away aged 58.
+On August 2, Walter Gamble Mulholland died aged 58.
 He was a former secretary of Newton Rangers and secretary of the Auckland Rugby League Referees’ Association in 1909–10.